-The following discussion outlines an overview of the different existing CBDC initiatives could provide a strong foundation for understanding central bank digital currency pros and cons.
+The following discussion outlines an overview of the different existing CBDC initiatives that could provide a strong foundation for understanding central bank digital currency pros and cons.

 Technological advancements and the reducing use of cash have prompted various central banks to investigate the possibilities of introducing digital alternatives to cash.
 Digitalization is continuously transforming economic activity while bringing in many disruptions for society, alongside revolutionizing many aspects of the daily life of an individual.
 As a result, it invites many concerns for revising conventional approaches.
-So, with the reducing use of cash and increasing preferences of customers for digital payment systems, central banks are doubtful about introducing CBDCs.
+So, with the reduced use of cash and increasing preferences of customers for digital payment systems, central banks are doubtful about introducing CBDCs.

 Therefore, it is important to have a clear impression of the central bank digital currency pros and cons for arriving at a reasonable conclusion.
 Many central banks have actively invested efforts in researching the outcomes of adopting CBDC.
 However, many of the central banks are hesitating to implement CBDC concept papers in practice.

 As a digital alternative to physical central bank money, CBDC can offer many advantages.
-However, the central bank digital currency cons present implications towards instability in monetary policy and the financial services industry in general.
+However, the central bank digital currency cons present implications for instability in monetary policy and the financial services industry in general.
 The following discussion outlines the background of CBDCs and the essential assumptions before diving into their advantages and setbacks.

 Introduction and Background of CBDC

 The influence of technology has birthed ideas for new approaches to payment systems, thereby resulting in prospects for CBDC.
 The arrival of CBDCs has pointed out the possibilities of technological modifications working both ways in the monetary policy.
 Companies using blockchain technology have been able to develop new payment systems that can bypass the role of central banks in a settlement.
 At the same time, central banks are considering the possibilities for offering new forms of retail payment channels, capable of bypassing the role of intermediaries.